17-day mountain bike trip in Western Uganda

 Accommodation: Gorilla Mist Camp

-• Day 11: Relax or Spot Gorillas
+• Day 11: Relaxing, gorilla spotting or Batwa excursion

 Meals: Breakfast, lunch, dinner